Transcendent-Tapir/Distorted-Domains/advancement.md

 When Lowering negative aspects, it always costs 5.
 However, a negative aspect cannot be lowered below d4, there will always be a trace of it around.

-### Personal Goals

-Travelers have a goal, they are looking for something.
-If a traveler finds that thing, they gain 20 advancement.
-However, if a player wants to continue on with that same character, they must be given a new goal of some kind, a reason to keep going.
-The easiest way to do this is to re-roll on the "Looking for" table in character creation.
-This new goal starts at a d6.